Sync Metadata Between Photo Mechanic And Capture One

 Two-way Metadata Sync

 The Full Sync option in the Capture One Preferences gives you automatic synchronization for both reading and writing.
-As with the automatic loading of metadata discussed above, you again have the ease of use advantage, but a more pronounced performance penalty in Capture One because it now reads metadata on opening and writes metadata on closing your Session or Catalog.
+As with the automatic loading of metadata discussed above, you again have the ease of use advantage but a more pronounced performance penalty in Capture One because it now reads metadata on opening and writes metadata on closing your Session or Catalog.

 The other option is to synchronize manually with the Sync Metadata command.
-This command affects the selected images only and is a one time action.
+This command affects the selected images only and is a one-time action.
 Like the manual Load Metadata option discussed above, this option is better for accidental metadata changes as it has no negative side effect on performance as the automatic option.

 Note